devbriana/odin-recipes/README.md

 - **HTML Practice**: Learn the basics of HTML by building a simple recipe website.
 - **Linking**: Understand how to link between different pages and external resources.

+## Credits

+- Background Photo by Becca Tapert on Unsplash.